Olympics carry a question: What does it mean to be Japanese?

 She gained confidence and started learning more about her African background when she met other students of multiracial or different cultural backgrounds in high school.
 Still, pressure to conform was so strong she got her hair straightened like other Japanese students, trying to blend in.

-Japan’s lack of tolerance also affects sexual minorities and ethnic Koreans and Chinese, who do not stand out by their physical features but are discriminated against for historical and political reasons, said Julian Keane, an Osaka City University sociologist.
+Japan’s lack of tolerance also affects sexual minorities and ethnic Koreans and Chinese, who are not bullied for their physical features but are discriminated against for historical and political reasons, said Julian Keane, an Osaka City University sociologist.

 “Naomi Osaka’s torch highlighted the use of diversity only when it is convenient for Japan and brings benefits,” Keane said.
 Multiracial people are seen as “human resources” and considered Japanese only when they achieve results without interfering with the privileges of the “majority,” he said.